The Party Wall etc. Act 1996

-If you, or your neighbours, are considering work which directly affects the shared party wall, a wall within 3m of the area of construction or building a wall or foundations along or over the party wall line then you will need to appoint a party wall surveyor to act on your behalf.
+If you, or your neighbours, are considering work which directly affects the shared party wall, excavating within 3m of a neighbouring building or building a wall or foundations along or over the party wall line then Party Wall notices must be served in respect of the notifiable work under the Act.

 If you have any questions or if you have had a party wall notice served on you that you want help with, give me a call on 07831 514 051 or email me at hdps50@yahoo.co.uk